How to learn sign language - Exam

 C) The color of the hand

-D) The configuration of the fingers and hand
+D) The temperature of the hand

 • 28.
 What is the role of eye gaze in sign language?